 The above transactions relate to consulting fees incurred by the Company.
-Management services expenses are included in Management fees and salaries and marketing consulting expenses are included in Marketing, advisory and investor relations in the consolidated statements of financial position.
+Management services expenses are included in management fees and salaries and marketing, advisory and investor relations in the consolidated statements of financial position.
+Geological services are capitalized to Exploration and evaluation property in the consolidated statements of financial position.

-During the three months ended March 31, 2019, the Company settled the loan payable with Taiga through the issuance of 1,330,000 common shares and paid \$13,274 in interest.
+During the year, the Company settled the first loan payable with Taiga through the issuance of 1,330,000 common shares and paid \$13,274 in interest (see Note 6).